mcy/1.8-Models/README.md

 Note: the sole branch (master) is bleeding edge, so don't blame me if broken stuff makes it in.

 This pack does not and *will not* support Fast GFX mode.

+Note: If you use this pack in a video/other creative work, I *implore* you to link back to either this repo or one of my reddit posts.
+It's all I ask for use of the pack. =)